 Sarah was born in 1979 into a family of musicians, writers, and psychoanalysts.
 She spent her young childhood concocting gibberish sounds and songs around the house, dancing, and playing cello.
 She became enraptured by photography when she was thirteen.
 Small spent her high school years photographing her close friends and her younger red-headed sister, Rachel, wandering the streets of her hometown, Washington DC, equipped with her Pentax K1000.

-In partnership with creative and social enterprise Contaminate NYC, Small and her team are producing a Global Tour of her Tableau Vivant performance project.
-Currently in pre-production, the team anticipates a tour launch in London, 2014.
-The associated documentary film is in the editing room with an expected release date in 2015.
+In partnership with creative and social enterprise Contaminate NYC, Small and her team are producing a Global Tour of her Tableau Vivant of The Delirium Constructions performance, with the associated hybrid documentary/fiction film expected to release late 2015.

-Finally, Small is neck-deep renovating a four-car garage in Williamsburg, Brooklyn, into a photography rental facility and community center for local artists of all disciplines, launching late 2013.
+At home in her neighborhood in East Williamsburg, Small is renovating a four-car garage in into a photography+film studio, performance event space, and community center for local artists of all disciplines, expected to launch Spring 2014.